All Construction Defect Claims Must Be Brought Within The Construction Defect Statute Of Limitations

 Deadline For New Home Warranty Claims

-The majority of homes built during the last ten years are covered by Minnesota’s new home warranty statute.
 The statutory warranties provide a one-year warranty for workmanship, a two-year warranty for systems (mechanical, electrical, HVAC), and a ten-year warranty against structural defects.
 The statute provides similar warranties for home remodeling work.

 Claims for breach of warranty under the home warranty statute must be brought within 2 years of discovery of the breach of warranty.
 Minn.
 Stat. § 541.051, Subd.
 4. A warranty is breached when a contractor fails or refuses to honor its obligation to remedy a construction defect.
 Gomez v.
 David A. Williams Realty & Const., Inc., 740 N.W.2d 775, 782 (Minn.
 Ct.
 App.
 2007) (“a cause of action for breach of statutory new-home warranties and express written warranties covering future performance accrues on discovery of the breach, which occurs when the homeowner discovers, or should have discovered, the builder’s refusal or inability to ensure the home is free from major construction defects known to, or that should have been known to, the homeowner.”)